 Lynn Holdheide, Ed.M., is a senior advisor for the Center on Great Teacher and Leaders and the Professional Learning and Development for Teachers and Leaders Practice Hub Lead for AIR with more than ten years of experience in providing responsive technical assistance of the highest quality to SEAs, Educator Preparation Programs (EPPs) and regional comprehensive centers.

-She also serves as the project manager to the Collaborating for Effective Educator Development, Accountability, and Reform (CEEDAR) Center supported by the U.S. Department of Education, Office of Special Education Programs, and led by the University of Florida.
+She also serves as the Director of Strategy and Operations to the Collaborating for Effective Educator Development, Accountability, and Reform (CEEDAR Center) supported by the U.S. Department of Education, Office of Special Education Programs and led by the University of Florida.

-With experience as a special education teacher, project coordinator, and education consultant for nine years at the Indiana Department of Education, Division of Exceptional Learners, Holdheide is sensitive to the needs of teachers of students with disabilities and has a deep understanding of the challenges that SEAs face in education reform.
-She holds an undergraduate degree in special education from the Ohio State University and a master’s degree in education from Eastern Illinois University.
+Holdheide is a veteran in providing technical assistance through in-depth, face-to-face collaboration, as well as through online platforms and the development of customized resources that are directly responsive to state needs.
+With experience as a special education teacher and project coordinator and education consultant for nine years at the Indiana Department of Education, Division of Exceptional Learners, Holdheide is sensitive to the needs of teachers of students with disabilities and has a deep understanding of evidence-based practices for students with disabilities and the challenges that educators face in ensuring closing the achievement gap for students with disabilities.
+She is also well-positioned to advance coherence and alignment in instructional expectations across general and special education so that all teachers are prepared to support the learning of students with disabilities.
+Holdheide holds an undergraduate degree in special education from the Ohio State University and a master’s degree from Eastern Illinois University.